What to Pack for Uganda & Rwanda

-- January and February specifically tend to be the warmest and driest months of the year (although there is always a chance of rain) with temperatures reaching 90°F or above.
-This is especially true in the lower-lying areas where wildlife drives and boat trips take place.
-Despite hot daytime temperatures in lower-lying areas, it will be much cooler at night as well as during time spent at higher altitudes where gorilla treks take place.
+- January and February tend to be the warmest and driest months of the year (although there is always a chance of rain) with temperatures reaching 90 °F or above.
+This is especially true in the lower lying areas where wildlife drives, boat trips etc. take place.
+Despite hot daytime temperatures in lower lying areas, it will be much cooler at night and during time spent at higher altitudes where gorilla treks take place.

 - Because conditions on this adventure can range from hot, dry and dusty to cool, overcast rain showers, we recommend dressing in layers with a fleece pullover and a jacket/windbreaker and lightweight clothing underneath.
 This way, you can shed clothing as the sun warms throughout the day.
 We suggest lightweight, quick-drying clothing and a waterproof rain jacket for gorilla trekking throughout the year as it can rain and/or drizzle at any time.

 - While on safari, it is suggested (although not required) that you do not wear bright or white-colored clothing, as it can sometimes spook the animals.
 You may also want to avoid clothing in shades of blue or black, as these colors attract tsetse flies.
 Additionally, army camouflage uniforms and hats are forbidden (although khaki is fine).

 - A water-resistant daypack/backpack to carry cameras and other items is very handy while on wildlife drives.